 Interconnection Customers may request a LOS by emailing QueueManagement@caiso.com and will be responsible for the actual costs incurred for the LOS.
 A $10,000 study deposit is required.
 Upon receipt of the request, the CAISO will coordinate a discussion of the RNU(s) that are delayed among the Interconnection Customer, the Participating TO, and the CAISO to determine the correct assumptions for the study.
 The CAISO and Participating TO will develop a draft study plan that identifies the scope and assumptions including test schedule for the generating facility, and the schedule for the study.
 The study scope and assumptions will be mutually agreed upon by the Interconnection Customer, Participating TO, and CAISO prior to the start of work.
 The Interconnection Customer will receive invoices from the CAISO that list study expenses incurred and corresponding amounts due.
 The Interconnection Customer shall pay all invoices within thirty (30) calendar days.

 In addition, if the testing of the generating facility is delayed due to delays in RNUs, the Interconnection Customer should notify the CAISO by emailing QueueManagement@caiso.com so that the CAISO can determine if an operating study similar to the LOS would be beneficial to establishing testing opportunities and limitations.
 If it is determined that an operating study would be informative, then the process described above for the LOS deposit and study plan will be used.

+If an interconnection request package for any modification request is submitted simultaneously with a LOS that may impact the LOS, the results of the modification request must be deemed complete and valid prior to the ISO starting the LOS.
+If a MMA is submitted after a LOS is completed and the MMA results may impact the LOS, the LOS may be re-evaluated or potentially restarted where a new LOS request may be required.